De-Cluttering for the Holidays

 • Augment your memory and help you to keep organizing

-• Virtual Organizing supports clients as they process emotional responses and manage frustrations.
+• Organizing supports clients as they process emotional responses and manage frustrations.

 References: